 By area, Alaska holds more than half of America’s national park lands.
 With 17 national park units and 16 national wildlife refuges, the options may seem limitless.

 Alaska national parks are show-stopping.
 Whales feed and otters bob in the glacier-filled Kenai Fjords National Park.
 Denali National Park is home to North America’s tallest peak and amazing wildlife.
-Take off for bear viewing, hiking or fishing in Lake Clark National Park and Katmai National Park.
-Mighty Wrangell-Saint Elias has glaciers larger than Rhode Island, and a gold history runs deep.
+Take off for bear viewing, hiking, or fishing in Lake Clark National Park and Katmai National Park.
+Mighty Wrangell-Saint Elias has glaciers larger than Rhode Island, and a copper mining history runs deep.